liuyao12/ConvNets-PDE-perspective/README.md

 # ConvNets from the PDE perspective

+--This started as a response to ConvNext.
+In my opinion, if anything could be called the "ConvNets of the 2020s", it'd be those that are designed from the PDE perspective.
+Anyone is invited to open a discussion, to ask for clarification, suggest and develop new ideas, a la the Polymath project.

 The 3x3 conv can be seen as a differential operator (of order ≤2): the so-called Sobel filters are partial derivatives in the x- and y-directions of the image, and the Gaussian kernel is (1+) the Laplacian.

 $$